pubky/arcade/README.md

 $ cp example.env .env
 ```

-Then build and run the project:
+Then install dependencies, build and run the project:

 ```sh
 $ npm install